GSA/plainlanguage.gov/_pages/guidelines/concise/use-positive-language.md

 Don't say | Say
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Applicants may be granted a permit to prospect for geothermal resources on any federal lands except lands in the National Park System, unless the applicant holds valid existing rights to the geothermal resources on the National Park System lands listed in the application. | You may be granted a permit to prospect for geothermal resources on any federal lands.
 This includes lands in the National Park System only if you hold valid existing rights to the park lands listed in your application.

-## Sources

-- Charrow, Veda R., Erhardt, Myra K. and Charrow, Robert P., _Clear & Effective Legal Writing_, 4th edition, 2007, Aspen Publishers, New York, NY, pp. 178-180.
-- Flesch, Rudolf, _How to Write in Plain English, A Book for Lawyers and Consumers_, 1979, Harper and Rowe, New York, p.
-95.
-- Garner, Bryan A., _Guidelines for Drafting and Editing Court Rules_, 1996, Administrative Office of the US Courts, Washington, DC, pp. 30-31.
-- Wydick, Richard, _Plain English for Lawyers_, 5th edition, 2005, Carolina Academic Press, Durham, NC, pp. 75-76.